Skip to content

 Eating Disorders

-Eating disorders are behavioral conditions characterized by severe and persistent disturbance in eating behaviors and associated distressing thoughts and emotions.
-They can be very serious conditions affecting physical, psychological and social function.
+Eating disorders are serious medical conditions involving severe and often persistent disturbances in eating behaviors and associated distressing thoughts and emotions that impair psychosocial functioning.
 Types of eating disorders include anorexia nervosa, bulimia nervosa, binge eating disorder, avoidant restrictive food intake disorder, other specified feeding and eating disorder, pica and rumination disorder.

 Learn more